The Department of Mass Communications offers the following areas of concentration leading to a bachelor of arts degree in mass communications.

 Students who concentrate in this area have a wealth of knowledge to draw from through participation in professional media internships when they reach advanced academic status.
 Working on the Tiger’s Roar, the university’s award-winning newspaper, and the Tiger’s Roar Online Edition, provides valuable experience in newspaper writing, editing and formatting.
 In addition to classroom and online instruction by educators who are experts in their fields, selected classes are taught by local working newspaper photographers, journalists and editors who daily engage in the craft of journalism.
 Three state-of-the-art I Mac Labs are available to students who concentrate in online journalism.

 Students concentrating in audio/video production will have exposure to a modern production environment complete with a state-of-the-art high tech television studio and production room, I Mac laboratories and a non-linear editing laboratory (with Avid, Premiere, and Final Cut Pro formats).
 Students have all of the equipment necessary to produce a variety of creative and journalistic programs for television, radio and film.
 The video production studio and labs contain high-resolution video cameras, a news set and backdrop, a lighting grid, teleprompters, multiple non-linear editing stations and a satellite downlink.
-In addition, the department’s majors may work at Savannah State’s popular radio station, WHCJ-FM 90.3 and WSSU TV-96 in various capacities, such as production technicians, on-air talent and as news producers, to gain expertise that leads to careers in professional media.
+In addition, the department’s majors may work at Savannah State’s popular radio station, WHCJ-FM 90.3 and WSSU Tiger's Roar TV in various capacities, such as production technicians, on-air talent and as news producers, to gain expertise that leads to careers in professional media.

 Public Relations & Advertising